 As I grow stronger in my commitment to a vegan path, it's more important to me to explore healthy non-animal food choices than to fall into arguments with non-vegans.
 After all, I used to be a serious meat eater just like them.
 Lately, I've been focusing on laughing instead of getting upset because of another's point of view.
 This has not only melted much of my stress, but also empowered me in ways I did not expect.
 I find it easier to make vegan choices daily, and the arguments of non-vegans don't cause anger or doubts in my own head.

-Adopt the habit of having a good hearted laugh every time you become irritated or angry.
+Decades ago, Napoleon Hill said that laughter helps change the chemistry of the brain.
+He was doing laughter yoga long before it was ever coined as a concept.
+He suggested starting the day with a good laugh: Adopt the habit of having a good hearted laugh every time you become irritated or angry.
 Begin each day with one minute of hearty laughing; this will change the chemistry of your brain and start you off with a positive mental attitude.
 Read more at Daring to Live Fully.

 On the next page is a sampling of laughter videos to help get you started.
 Click on the round 3 below to watch them:

-For great health, the diet plays an important role, yet that's not all there is to it.
+For great health, diet plays an important role.
+Yet that's not all there is to it.
 To achieve optimal health, you need a combination of a healthy diet, exercise, and a positive mood.
 This is where “Laughter is the best medicine” comes in.

-Every fall I travel to the South of Europe a nice warm village to stay over the winter.
+Every fall I travel to the South of Europe to a nice warm village to stay in over the winter.
 Usually, it's a great time of the year.
 I enjoy planning and packing, yet, this year it was stressful for me.
 It started the month before, not knowing if we were going at all, something was needed and fast.
-Then it was I remembered Laughter Therapy – After a few laughs I started to feel much better, I stayed stress-free and enjoyed the planning, packing and trip.
+Then it was I remembered Laughter Therapy – after a few laughs I started to feel much better, I stayed stress-free and enjoyed the planning, packing, and trip.

 Laughter can be infectious.
 When you hear the sound of laughter, you can’t help but laugh yourself.
-When laughter is shared among others, it causes a binding between people.
+When giggles are shared among others, they create a bond between people.
 It increases both intimacy and happiness.

-It is well known that laughter triggers healthy bodily changes and healthy changes in the mind.
+It is well known that smiles trigger healthy bodily changes and healthy changes in the mind.
 Laughter can increase your energy level, lessen pain, strengthen the immune system, and protect you from stress.
-Laughter is the best medicine because it is free, fun, and easy.
+Laughing is the best medicine because it is free, fun, and easy.

-Laughter is Strong Medicine
+Laughter is strong medicine

 Laughter can be a strong antidote to conflict, pain, and stress.
 There is nothing else that works more dependably or quicker to bring your body and mind into balance than laughter.
 The use of humor can lighten your burdens, connect you to others, inspire your hope, and keep you focused, alert, and grounded.